-We’ll take a closer look at what this means and cover some of the clues that will indicate your mortgage is underwater.
-We’ll also offer you a few tips so you know how to handle an underwater mortgage and take care of it once and for all.
+We’ll take a closer look at what this means and cover indicators that your mortgage is underwater.
+We’ll also offer you a few tips on how to handle an underwater mortgage.

 Your mortgage can also go underwater when you miss your mortgage payments.
-Let’s take a look at how that might happen.
+Let’s look at how that might happen.

-The majority of the money you pay goes toward interest when you first start making payments on your loan.
-As you begin to chip away at your principal loan balance, you pay less and less in interest.
-This process is called amortization.
-However, if you fail to pay off your interest one month, that interest will accumulate interest.
-Compounding interest can make it much more difficult to pay back your loan and may also put you underwater.
+If you fail to pay off your interest one month, that interest will accumulate interest.
+Compounding interest makes it difficult to pay back your loan and may also put you underwater.

 Let’s say you borrow $130,000 to buy a home at 4% APR with a 30-year term.
 On your first payment due date, you owe $620.64.
 A total of $187.31 goes toward reducing your principal and the remaining $433.33 pays off the interest your loan accumulated since you took it out.